 Summits are convened upon approval by the NAC at the level of Permanent Representatives (or Ambassadors) or foreign and defence ministers.
 They are usually called on an ad-hoc basis, as required by the evolving political and security situation.

-From the founding of NATO until the end of the Cold War – over 40 years – there were ten summit meetings.
+From the founding of NATO until the end of the Cold War – over 40 years – there were 10 summit meetings.
 Since 1990, their frequency has increased considerably in order to address the changes brought on by the new security challenges.
-In total, 32 summits have taken place since 1949, as well as a number of leaders’ or special meetings (London, December 2019; the inauguration of the new headquarters, Brussels, May 2017; the visit of the newly elected President of the United States, Brussels, June 2001).
+In total, 32 summits have taken place since 1949, as well as a number of leaders' or special meetings (London, December 2019; the inauguration of the new headquarters, Brussels, May 2017; the visit of the newly elected President of the United States, Brussels, June 2001).

-NATO summit meetings are held in one of the member countries, including Belgium, at NATO HQ.
+NATO summit meetings are held in one of the member countries, including Belgium, at NATO Headquarters.
 Members volunteer to host a summit meeting and, after evaluating all offers, the NAC makes the final decision concerning the location.

-In recent years, summit locations have held some thematic significance.
+In recent times, summit locations have held some thematic significance.
 For example, the Washington Summit of 1999 commemorated the 50th anniversary of the signing of the North Atlantic Treaty in that city.
 Istanbul – which hosted a summit meeting in 2004 – connects Europe and Asia and is where the Alliance launched the Istanbul Cooperation Initiative.
 This initiative is intended to foster linkages between NATO and the broader Middle East.